How do I get a group together?

 - Who needs a Shed?
 Of those people who might benefit will you focus on a particular set?
 Might there be intergenerational work?
 Will women not be allowed?
-What about people with special needs?
+What about people with specific needs?

 - Will it give particular focus to: being productive, creative, active, meeting others, helping others, learning, reuse of materials?

 - What skills/experience do we have?
 Can we manage the key functions of coordination, becoming an organisation, raising money, administration, finance records, negotiating for property, networking with potential members and community publicity?

 - Cost.
 Will it be free to attend?
 A membership fee?
 Will it need to sell things to continue?